 Enterprise resource planning (ERP) definition

-• Finance and Accounting
+- Finance and Accounting

-• Human Resources
+- Human Resources

 - Customer Relations

 - Inventory and Product Management

 Connecting these operations under one suite can boost company efficiency and allow for real-time assessment of core business processes.
-A range of data is collected and analyzed by the software of ERP, meaning the user is able to track resources, production and finances across different sectors of the business continuously.
+A range of data is collected and analyzed by the ERP software, meaning the user is able to track resources, production, and finances across different sectors of the business continuously.

 What is an example of an ERP system?